MinahGH/Digital-Product-School-AI-Challenge/README.md

 ```

 ## Endpoint
-The model is deployed at [link](https://dps-challenge.netlify.app/.netlify/functions/api/challenge).
+The model is deployed at [link](https://dps-model-ekxrxrejtq-no.a.run.app).
-You need to input a json like this
+You need to input a json like this with this POST method
 ```javascript
 { "year": 2013,
 "month": 3 }